amarkum/interview-refresher-java-bigdata/src/main/resources/notes/java/java-notes.md

 ## Difference between Checked and Unchecked Exception.
 Checked exception is checked by the compiler at compile time. <br/>
 It's mandatory for a method to either handle the checked exception or declare them in their throws clause. <br/>
-These are the ones which are a sub class of Exception but doesn't descend from RuntimeException. <br/>
+These are the ones which are a subclass of Exception but doesn't descend from RuntimeException. <br/>
 The unchecked exception is the descendant of RuntimeException and not checked by the compiler at compile time. <br/>

 On the other hand, throws is used as part of method declaration and signals which kind of exceptions are thrown by this method so that its caller can handle them. <br/>